Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

-Tables \ref{result_syn} and \ref{time_syn} report the accuracy and run time of the comparative algorithms and GraphSHS on synthetic graphs.
-Table \ref{result_syn} shows that GraphSHS achieves higher classification accuracy than the baselines.
-For example, in the SF graph of 5000 nodes, GraphSHS performs better than both the baselines, closeness centrality and constraint by achieving Top-$5$\% accuracy of 96.78\%, whereas the best accuracy achieved by the baseline is 94.58\%.
-Besides, GraphSHS is $445.5$ times faster than the best result for the same scale and type of graph, as reported in Table \ref{time_syn}.
-For the ER graph of 10000 nodes, although GraphSHS sacrifices 1.45\% in Top-$10$\% accuracy in contrast to the top accuracy (closeness centrality); however, it is over $134$ times faster.
-To avoid unfair comparison, we have not considered the training time of the model as none of the baseline algorithms needs to be trained.
+\tabref{result_syn,time_syn} report the accuracy and run time of the comparative algorithms and GraphSHS on synthetic graphs. \tabref{result_syn} shows that GraphSHS achieves higher classification accuracy than the baselines.
+For example, in the SF graph of 5000 nodes, GraphSHS performs better than the baselines, closeness centrality, constraint and vote rank by achieving Top-$5$\% accuracy of 96.78\%, whereas the best accuracy achieved by the baseline is 96.12\%.
+Besides, GraphSHS is 190.9 times faster than the best result for the same scale and type of graph, as reported in \tabref{time_syn}.
+For the ER graph of 10\,000 nodes, although GraphSHS sacrifices 2.93\% in Top-$10$\% accuracy in contrast to the top accuracy (vote rank); however, it is over $134$ times faster. {For a large-scale SF graph of 100\,000 nodes, GraphSHS achieves higher accuracy than the baselines by achieving a Top-$5$\% accuracy of 94.93\%, whereas the best accuracy achieved by the baseline is 94.18\% (vote rank).
+Notably, the constraint algorithm cannot complete the computation for the SF graph of 100\,000 and 150\,000 nodes within three days, so we put NA corresponding to its accuracy and time in the results.
+Moreover, our proposed model achieves the best accuracy for SF and ER graphs of 150\,000 nodes in the case of Top-$5$\% and Top-$10$\% accuracy; however, for Top-$20$\%, closeness centrality achieves higher accuracy.} To avoid unfair comparison, we have not considered the training time of the model as none of the baseline algorithms needs to be trained.
 Hence, it is logical not to count the training time.
-Moreover, GraphSHS converges rapidly, and the convergence time is around 15 minutes.
+Moreover, GraphSHS converges rapidly, and the convergence time is around 15~min.
 In addition, our model works in multi-stages.
 We can train the model whenever we have time and later use it for discovering SHSs.
 However, all the baselines identify SHSs in one stage only.